 Phonics is the system of letter-sound association taught to children for the purposes of learning to read and spell.
 Phonics is most effective when taught systematically, thoroughly, and in a logical and time-tested sequence.

 Our phonics instruction in kindergarten teaches correct pencil grip, manuscript form, consonant and short vowel sounds, three-letter word formation, consonant blends and long vowels/silent e.
 Common words, which do not fit into any word family, are introduced after students learn to blend three-letter words.
 Students learn to read in kindergarten using stories with a high percentage of phonetic words.

-Phonics and spelling continue in 1st and 2nd grades with 1st graders continuing to develop reading comprehension with whole books, which captivate and motivate children and are preferable over basal readers.
+Phonics and spelling continue in 1st and 2nd grades with 1st graders continuing to develop reading comprehension with whole books, which captivate and motivate children.
 Teachers monitor student reading skills through daily oral reading of children’s classics.
 Spelling, penmanship, composition, and vocabulary lessons for each book are contained in Memoria Press study guides.

 A rich language experience, provided both at home and in school, is an important factor in reading success.
 Students memorize poems and Scripture and enjoy children’s classics read by teachers and parents during read-aloud time.